Hikmet Karaman: 1994–2001

 In 1994, Hikmet Karaman returned to Turkey and worked for Kocaelispor as assistant coach, together with Reinhard Saftig.
 In 1995–1996, he was passed to Galatasaray together with Reinhard Saftig, as an assistant manager.
 That year, Galatasaray played against IFK Göteborg, Manchester United and Barcelona in the UEFA Champions League.
-In the 1997–1998 season, he came back to Kocaelispor and worked as the assistant for Mustafa Denizli, the former coach of Turkish national football team, Galatasaray, Fenerbahçe and Beşiktaş.
+In the 1997–1998 season, he came back to Kocaelispor and worked as the assistant for Mustafa Denizli, the former coach of Turkey national team, Galatasaray, Fenerbahçe and Beşiktaş.
 Later in 1998, Hikmet Karaman worked with Holger Osieck and won the Turkish Cup.
 In 1999, he left Kocaelispor and started his career as head coach with Zeytinburnuspor.
 He stayed there half a season and then moved to Erzurumspor in Turkish Super League.
 Again only spending half a season there, in 1999, Hikmet Karaman took over Adanaspor.
 He took the team that was last and finished them within the first eight.
 He stayed in Adanaspor for two years, until 2001.

 2001–2004

 In 2001, Hikmet Karaman came back to Kocaelispor, who had only gotten 9 points in 16 games, and completed the season with 41 points.
-To add to his success, he defeated Galatasaray, coached by Mircea Lucescu, with a score of 3–2 in İstanbul and won the next year's Turkish Cup by defeating another İstanbul giant, Beşiktaş, coached by Christoph Daum with even a more jaw-dropping score of 4–0 in the final.
+To add to his success, he defeated Galatasaray, coached by Mircea Lucescu, with a score of 3–2 in Istanbul and won the next year's Turkish Cup by defeating another Istanbul giant, Beşiktaş, coached by Christoph Daum with even a more jaw-dropping score of 4–0 in the final.
 This victory had entitled his team to join the UEFA Cup.
 Furthermore, during the preparatory camp for this season, his team defeated Arsenal coached by Arsène Wenger with a remarkable score of 4–1.
 After spending two years in Kocaelispor, Hikmet Karaman worked for Çaykur Rizespor and left this job in February 2004 after a loss to Denizlispor at home.